QuentinRa/blog.quentinra.dev/tools/inno-setup/index.md

 # Introduction

-For now, this course is quite empty but more help might be added if people are using more advanced concepts that I do.
+InnoSetup is allowing you to create modern Windows installers.
+For now, this course is quite empty, but more help might be added if people are using more advanced concepts that I do.

-First download the software [here](https://jrsoftware.org/isdl.php#stable) and you might check the [GitHub](https://github.com/jrsoftware/issrc).
+First download the software [here](https://jrsoftware.org/isdl.php#stable), and you might check the [GitHub](https://github.com/jrsoftware/issrc).
 Simply install and run the software.
 When starting, choose ``Create a new file using the Script wizard`` and follows the steps.
 That's quite easy.

 The generated file will be a ``xxx.iss`` kind of file.